 Limit on Number of Proposals per PI or Co-PI: 2.
 Only two research proposals per investigator, either as a PI, co-PI, or in a subaward, are allowed per target date in the CEDAR Program.

 Estimated program budget, number of awards and average award size/duration are subject to the availability of funds.
 Normally, CEDAR awards are made for a duration of three years, but proposers may request from one to five years of funding provided the requested duration is adequately justified.
-NSF estimates making 10 to 15 grant awards.
+NSF estimates making 10 to 15 awards.
 The typical award size is approximately $150,000 per year.
 The anticipated annual funding amount for new awards is $3,000,000 pending availability of funds.